croque-scp/scp/articles/scp-3211/README.md

 ### Configuring your language

 First, add your language to `src/config.ts`, in the `langs` object.
-Each configured language needs 3 properties: `encrypt`, `decrypt`, and `fileUrl`.
+Each configured language needs 2 properties: `encrypt` and `fileUrl`.

-The `encrypt` property is a function that accepts a string and returns a string.
-During the build process, it will be called for each possible version of the article to encrypt it, in order to make the page source more difficult to read.
-It will run during the build process, so it can be as intensive as you like.

-The `decrypt` property is a function that accepts a string and returns a string.
-It should be the inverse of `encrypt`.
-When a reader loads the page, it will be called for the selected version of the article to decrypt it.
-It will run on the reader's browser, so it must be kept as non-intensive as possible.

-`encrypt` and `decrypt` may both be set to `false`, in which case encryption and decryption will not be performed for this language.
+The `encrypt` property is a list of lists.
+Each sub-list contains 3 values: a char, another char, and a number.
+For characters that appear between those two chars in the Unicode character table (inclusive), during encryption, they will be shifted up by the configured number of places in the table, resulting in the anomaly list in `dist.ftml` appearing garbled and nonsensical.
+They will be decrypted at runtime in the reader's browser.

-For the English version, the encryption algorithm used is [ROT13](https://en.wikipedia.org/wiki/ROT13), which is a handy lightweight cipher for Latin (A-Z) languages.
+For the English version, the character sets `A-Z` and `a-z` are rotated by 13 character points.
+This is equivalent to [ROT13](https://en.wikipedia.org/wiki/ROT13), which is a handy lightweight cipher for Latin languages.

+If your language doesn't want any encryption, set this property to an empty list (`[]`).

 The `fileUrl` property is the URL that all of the necessary files can be found at, including images and the JavaScript bundle.